MailMan PHP Extension Reference Documentation

 Returns true for success, false for failure.

-Explicitly specifies the certificate to be used for decrypting encrypted email.
+Explicitly specifies both the certificate and its associated private key to use when decrypting S/MIME encrypted email.

 Returns true for success, false for failure.